svanoort/pyresttest/extensions.md

 # What Doe An Extension Need To Work?

-1. Function to run
+1. Function(s) to run
-2. Registry Entries
+2. Registry Entries: these are special ALLCAPS variables binding extension names

 ## Functions (different for each type)